guikarai/protect-data-on-linuxone-with-pervasive-encryption/part2.md

-# Welcome in Step 2 about building and deploying ELK docker images to IBM Cloud private
+# Welcome in Step 2 about instantiating the ELK microservice from the IBM Cloud private catalog

-In this part, you will learn how to monitor captured LinuxONE crypto activity thanks to APIs.
-You will send these captured information to a no-slq database (Elasticsearch Database).
+The objective is to discover the IBM Cloud private catalog in order to instantiate containers from Docker images that once together create the ELK microservice.
+In this way, you will be able to create later your crypto dashboard from ICp.

-## Agenda of this Step 2 is the following:
+## The agenda for this section is about:
 1. What the ELK..?!
 2. What to Keep in mind about ELK?
+3. Discover the Helm chart from the calalog
+4. Configure and install your banking microservice
+5. Access your banking microservice

+## Agenda of this Step 2 is the following:

 Build the Docker image
 2. Deploy the docker image to IBM Cloud private